PhilLockett/tfc/README.md

     make dist

 ## Installing from tar file
-The install process described in the INSTALL document is a generic description of the install process.
-The install process is also described in the README.md document.
-For completeness the install process is also described below.
-All three descriptions are essentially the same and clearly, it only needs to be installed once.
+The install process described in the INSTALL document is generic.
+For completeness the install process is also described here.

 The following command will unpack the tar file.